Cookie Consent by Free Privacy Policy Generator Skip to content

 Although we’ve known when and how many games Seattle will be hosting in this summer’s World Cup for almost two years, the exact opponents have remained unknown even as tickets have been on sale for months.

-That changes on Friday when FIFA will conduct the full draw that will determine all the groups and matchups, starting at 9 AM PT in Washington D.C.
-The draw will air live on Fox, Telemundo and FIFA.com.
-In a change from past World Cups, however, the exact timing of the matchups will be announced 24 hours later in a separate event in an effort that “aims to ensure the best possible conditions for all teams and spectators while, where possible, enabling fans all over the world to watch their teams play live across different time zones.”
+Seattle fans will need to be just a little more patient.
+While the tournament's draw is being held on Friday at 9 AM PT in Washington, D.C. (airing on Fox, Telemundo and FIFA.com), we won't actually find out where the vast majority of games will be played until 24 hours later.
+In a change from past World Cups, the exact timing of the matchups will be announced in a separate event in an effort that “aims to ensure the best possible conditions for all teams and spectators while, where possible, enabling fans all over the world to watch their teams play live across different time zones.”

 What we know

-Among those matches is Game 2 for the United States on June 19, which will be against the opponent it draws from Pot 2 of the draw.
-With the four pots having already been determined based on FIFA rankings, the USA’s possible opponents for that game are Croatia, Morocco, Colombia, Uruguay, Switzerland, Japan, Senegal, Iran, South Korea, Ecuador, Austria and Australia.
+The one match we'll know for sure after Friday's draw is the United States' second group-stage match, which will be against the opponent it draws from Pot 2.
+With the four pots having already been determined mostly based on FIFA rankings, the USA’s possible opponents for that game are Croatia, Morocco, Colombia, Uruguay, Switzerland, Japan, Senegal, Iran, South Korea, Ecuador, Austria and Australia.
 Only the hosts have pre-assigned groups, meaning Seattle’s other three group stage games could include virtually any of the other participants.

 Seattle will also host the second Group G match (June 15), a final-day Group B match (June 24) and final-day Group G match (June 26).